Azure/azureml-examples/CONTRIBUTING.md

 ## Goals

-- source for all code snippets in documentation
+This repository contains notebooks and sample code that demonstrate how to develop and manage ML workflows using Azure Machine Learning v2 SDK and CLI.

 ## Non-goals

-- serve as documentation (see https://docs.microsoft.com/azure/machine-learning)
+- This repository is not meant to serve as reference documentation.
+Reference documentation for the azure-ai-ml package can be found [here](https://learn.microsoft.com/en-us/python/api/azure-ai-ml/?view=azure-python).
-- serve as scenario-specific project templates (coming soon!)
+- This repository is not meant to serve as conceptual overview or comprehensive getting started documents.
+All long-form textual documentation can be found [here](https://learn.microsoft.com/en-us/python/api/azure-ai-ml/?view=azure-python).

 ## Issues